joeyklee/friendly-markdown-intro/README.md

 ## About:

-Markdown is a wonderful way to write ntoes, docmnetation, and even create simple wbesties.
+Markdown is a wonderful way to write notes, documentation, and even create simple websites.
 We are building this repository as a way to teach people how to use markdown as well as demo some best practices when setting up a GitHub repository.

 ## Contributing: